 The Holstrom Family Foundation established the Holstrom-Kineke Environmental Studies Fund at the University of Wisconsin Foundation in 1990 to support the work of the Nelson Institute for Environmental Studies.
 The endowment supports student research awards through the Holstrom scholarship, as well as lectures, conferences and workshops on environmental matters.
 The student researcher receives a $3,000 stipend (purpose unrestricted) and faculty/staff research advisor receives a $1,000 stipend to help offset research costs (e.g., supplies, student travel related to the project).
 Application deadline February 10, 2020.

 Fund for the Public Interest – Madison, WI and other locations

 Fund For the Public Interest is partnering with groups like Environment America to take on polluters, tackle climate change or get pesticides out of our food supply.
 These groups have recruited for 35 years to generate the people power they need to take on Exxon Mobil, Monsanto or other opposition and win.
 Students will get the opportunity to gain first-hand experience in grassroots organizing, learn valuable communication and leadership skills, and have the opportunity to plan and participate in a variety of campaign events.

-Nelson Institute Scholarships – Madison, WI
+Nelson Institute Scholarships – UW-Madison

 Ongoing scholarships offered by the Nelson Institute for Environmental Studies.
 Application deadlines vary.